mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

 - Embed the code cell with or without the output of the cell.
 - Embed the code cell with or without the code of the cell displayed to readers.
-- Set the cells to uneditable by the Libretexts readers.
+- Set the cells to uneditable by the LibreTexts readers.

 .. raw:: html